Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 **Get rid of Restrictions, Politics, and Malice**

 A 100% uptime that is impossible to be taken offline or manipulated.
-It also means none of your products or users can be banned from the Particl Marketplace or be censored by any governing body or legislation.
+It also means none of your products or users can be banned from the :term:`Particl Marketplace` or be censored by any governing body or legislation.
 Instead, the community remains in charge of the marketplace’s content at all times.
 Across national borders, free trade and free markets are possible so that manufacturers, vendors, and producers can freely decide how and with whom they do business.

 *You will become bullet-proof against restrictions*